Weaam20/Problems_vs._Algorithms_Udacity/README.md

-# Project 3 | Problems vs. Algorithms
+# Project 3 | Problems vs Algorithms

 ## Descreption
 In this project, we will answer the seven questions laid out in the next sections.
-The questions cover a variety of topics related to the basic algorithms you've learned in this course.
-You will write up a clean and efficient answer in Python.
+The questions cover a variety of topics related to the basic algorithms we have learned in this course.

 ## Problems